nazkutukcu/selenium-web-automation/README.md

 # selenium-web-automation

-#Test Steps
+# Test Steps

--Go to home page
+- Go to home page
--Search for a product
+- Search for a product
--Add product to cart
+- Add product to cart
--Go to cart and check if the product is added
+- Go to cart and check if the product is added

-#To run the tests
+# To run the tests

--"mvn clean test" will be enough
+- "mvn clean test" will be enough